Rear-End Car Accidents

 Summary

-• Rear end car accidents account for almost one third of car accident injuries, with whiplash, spinal damage and brain injuries being the most commonly reported ailments.
+• Rear end car accidents account for almost one third of car accident injuries in Ireland, particularly whiplash and soft tissue damage.

-• Causes of rear end car accidents are typically due to drivers leaving insufficient braking distance between them and the car in front of them.
+• Causes of rear end collisions are typically due to drivers leaving insufficient braking distance between them and the car in front of them.

-• Inattentive drivers and poor weather conditions are also responsible for many rear end car accidents, but irrespective of the cause, your first concern should be for your health and that of any passengers.
+• Inattentive drivers and poor weather conditions are also responsible for many rear end car accidents.

-• After any rear end car accidents, make sure you seek professional medical attention and have an examination to ascertain any injuries.
+• After any car accident, make sure you seek professional medical attention and have an examination to ascertain any injuries.

 Eoin P. Campbell About the Author